Akshat-39/ReadMe-Generator/README.md

     *   Go to the **Actions** tab in your GitHub repository.
     *   Locate the workflow named "Generate README".
     *   Click the "Run workflow" button, typically found in a dropdown on the right side of the workflow's detail page.
+    *   Change the drop down to match the name of the branch you are comparing main with.
+    *   Specify the name of the branch you want to compare with main to update the readme in the text box.
+    *   Click the "Run workflow" button.

 2.  **Review the Pull Request**:
     *   Once the workflow completes, it will automatically create a new Pull Request titled "Auto-generate/update README" (authored by `github-actions[bot]`).